Featuring the largest and most colorful Street Fighter

 players a host of new options to play with.
 Alpha 3 discards

-the "Manual" and "Auto" modes from the prequels, and
+the "Manual" and "Auto" modes from the prequels, introducing

-introduces three different playing styles known as "isms".
+3 different playing styles known as "isms".
+After

 selecting their character of choice, players choose from "A-ism" (three-tiered super combo meter), "X-ism"